Table of Contents

-Solution: The authorization groups, which migRaven generated, can be moved into the OU, in which 8MAN expects it, or set the storage location in 8Man, where the groups exists.
+Solution: The authorization groups, which migRaven in which 8MAN expects it, or set the storage location in 8Man, where the groups exists.

-The group with the same name is in the same OU of the AD.
+The same name is in the same OU of the AD.
 The description of the groups is not same.
 The directory name in a group description is wrong.
-The directory name is inquired with the migration as version path and stored in the description while creating the authorization group in the AD.
+The directory name is inquired with the migration as the path and stored in the description while creating the authorization group in the AD.

 Solution: Ensure correct directory names in the description of the groups.

 b) 8MAN generates a new group, although a group with the same functions is already available

 If the group name exceeds a length of 60 characters, this name is reduced to max.
 60 characters. possibly migRaven and 8MAN do not short-cut similarly.
 This should be rectified.